psaia/allwrite-docs/README.md

 This API connects with your Google Drive and provides RESTful endpoints which return the pages within Drive in a organized and usable format.
 With this API, beautiful (or ugly) user interfaces can be created and reused anywhere you need to display documentation online.

-This is not a SaaS product and 100% open source.

 **Features:**

 * Let anyone, technical or not, contribute to documentation.